milvus-io/milvus-docs/site/en/userGuide/tools/cli_commands.md

 ## create index
 Creates an index for a field.

-> Currently, a collection supports a maximum of one index.
+<div class="alert note"> Currently, a collection supports a maximum of one index.</div>

 ### Syntax
 ```shell
 create index